jupyterhub/team-compass/README.md

 ### Team Meetings

-**The JupyterHub Team meetings occur on the 3rd Thursday of every month at 6pm Zurich time**.
+**The JupyterHub Team meetings occur on the 3rd Thursday of every month at 6pm Zurich time [your timezone](http://arewemeetingyet.com/Zurich/2018-10-18/18:00/t/Binder%20and%20JupyterHub%20team%20meeting)**.
 These are open to the community, and we'd love for you to join!

 Here are some useful links: